Blackswan99/blockchain-poc/README.md

 # blockchain-poc

-This code is unusually designed and coded in Github directly.
+This code is directly designed and coded in Github and has (as of today) never been compiled nor tested.